Bauman's History

 The founder's grandson, Harvey, a mechanical engineer, along with his wife, Kathy, trained as a teacher, keep the tradition going.
 Their children, John and Heidi, have helped out in the factory since they were young.

-John works as a software engineer in Austin, Texas where he lives with his wife Katlyn.
-He and his wife take care of our website and John brainstorms electrical problems over the phone with his dad.
+John works as a software engineer in Phoenixville, Pennsylvania where he lives with his wife Katlyn.
+Katlyn helps out at the factory and John brainstorms electrical problems over the phone with his dad.

 Heidi is a music teacher living in Harrisonburg, Virginia along with her husband Justin and son Everett.
 Her family enjoys visiting the factory and Everett loves to watch the machinery in action.